Davidevlops/JS-DSA/string-matching-algorithms copy.md

 Suffix → A substring ending at the end of the pattern.

 The LPS value for each position indicates the length of the longest proper prefix that is also a suffix up to that point.

+2. Searching Phase

+Now, using the LPS array:

+Start comparing the pattern with the text from left to right.

+When characters match, move both pointers (text and pattern) forward.

+If a mismatch occurs:

+Instead of restarting the pattern from index 0,

+Use the LPS value of the previous pattern index to skip ahead to the next best possible position.

+Continue until the end of the text.
 ### JavaScript Implementation

 ```javascript